arras-energy/gridlabd-old/docs/Module/Python.md

 The return value from the `add` method is the name of the temporary GLM file constructed.
 When you are done constructing the GLM file, you can use the `command(glm_name)` method to load the model.

+Note: the `add` method is not useful after the simulation is started because you cannot load additional models using `command` after initialization is completed.

 ## `command(argument)`

 The `command` method sends a command line argument to the gridlabd instance.
 Command line arguments are processed immediately in the order they are received.

+Note: that you cannot use `command` after initialization is completed.

 ## `start(mode)`